brickgao/Baiduyun_Simple/README.md

 You can make a get method to `/req` include uk and shareid in the share link.
 Just like request though baidu API.

-**TIP: the expire time of the link is not vrey long, you should request again when you use.**
+**TIP: the expire time of the link is not very long, you should request again when you use.**

 Request Header: